 Port 8081 is the default for web camera servers.
 You can also change this by revisiting the motion configuration file in the second part of the procedure.

 Here are some pics of my webcam server aka my failed attempt in creating an aesthetic shot.
-You can play around (but not too much) with the motion configuration file to access some cool features.
+You can play around with the motion configuration file to access some cool features.
 If you see in my address bar, I changed the port number to 8082 to test if it will work.
 Well, it does.
 I also changed the label on the bottom left side of the stream.
 The label was originally “camera”.
 I changed it into circuitbasics for fun.

 The stream also works on a phone connected to the LAN.